 Guitar Repair Schools and Colleges in the U.S.

-Programs for guitar repair vary from one school to another.
-Students searching for a school for guitar repair may want to consider types of credentials offered, location, program length and career goals.
-Prospective luthiers (stringed instrument makers) may also wish to seek out a guitar repair program that includes hands-on experience constructing guitars.
+Students searching for guitar repair school may want to consider types of credentials offered, location, program length and career goals.
+Prospective stringed instrument makers, called luthiers, may also wish to seek out a guitar repair program that includes hands-on experience in guitar construction.

 How to Select a Guitar Repair School

 Students may be interested in programs that include both electric and acoustic guitar repair, which most do, in order to better compete.
-Prospective luthiers (instrument makers) may also wish to seek out a guitar repair program that includes hands-on experience constructing guitars.
+Prospective instrument makers may also wish to seek out a guitar repair program that includes hands-on instruction, which can help students gain experience.

 Certificate and Diploma Programs

-Certificate and diploma programs in guitar repair tend to take from one to two years to complete and focus narrowly on career skills.
-These programs may include advanced instruction in building guitars as well as fixing and maintaining the instruments.
+Certificate and diploma programs in guitar repair tend to take from 1-2 years to complete and focus narrowly on career skills.
+These programs have classroom and laboratory courses, an include instruction in:

 Associate's Degree Programs

 Students may opt to pursue a luthier certificate as part of an Associate of Arts degree program in woodworking or music.
 These associate's degree programs can include instruction in: